 2. Drape the front panel over your handlebars

-That is the whole point: the coat adapts to the ride, not the other way around.
+That's the whole point: the coat adapts to the ride, not the other way around.

 So, what makes a raincoat good for cycling?